SPOKER10/recipe/README.md

 This is a simple Laravel APP (Recipe System).
+Made with Laravel 8 and VUE 2.
 <hr>
 <img src="https://www.mihai-gabriel.ro/assets/img/recipe.png"/>
 <hr>